-See Appendix C of this document and the TI-RTOS Object Creation Comparison wiki page for information about the memory footprint of various types of instance objects.
+See Appendix C of this document and the TI-RTOS Kernel Documentation Overview (in BIOS_INSTALL_DIR/docs/Documentation_Overview.html for more information.

 Notice that each of the methods of object creation uses a Module_Params structure.
 These structures contain instance configuration parameters to control how the instance behaves.
-For example, the Semaphore Params structure is defined by SYS/BIOS as follows:
+For example, the Semaphore_Params structure is defined by SYS/BIOS as follows: